kratuvwxyz/myGroceryShop/README.md

 # My Grocery Shop

+This app will help to avoid the west of food and increase the test of home cooking.

+## Getting Started

-- This application allows the user to search the Spoonacular API for recipes based on several parameters like keyword, diet and restriction, as well as by ingredient.
+- This application allows the user to search the EDAMAM API for recipes based on several parameters like keyword, diet and restriction, as well as by ingredient.
 - Then the user may select several or all ingredients per recipe to be added to a master list.
 - The user may also save their own recipes and add saved recipe ingredients to their master list.

-# Future Development

-- The user will be able to recieve their master list via SMS or export it to Wunderlist.
-- The user can send their list to a service like Instacart for delivery.
-- Master list will be sorted by grocery section.
+### Prerequisites

+- You need to enable JavaScript to run this app.

 ### Built with